-Social contagion theory describes peer effects, interpersonal influence, and other events or conditions that could cause the emergence of crowd behavior.
+Social contagion theory describes peer effects, interpersonal influences, and other events or conditions that may result in the emergence of crowd behavior.
 Based on an analysis of empirical datasets \cite{christakis2013social}, the authors describe the regularities that they discovered.
-Those discoveries motivated the authors to propose that human social networks may exhibit a ``three degrees of influence'' property.
-They also review statistical approaches they have used to characterize interpersonal influence with respect to such diverse phenomena as obesity, smoking, cooperation, and happiness.
+Those discoveries motivate the authors to propose that human social networks may exhibit a ``three-degrees-of-influence'' property.
+They also reviewed statistical approaches they have used to characterize interpersonal influences related to diverse phenomena such as obesity, smoking, cooperation, and happiness.

-The community's resilience against disastrous events, such as violent acts of terrorism, is studied in Ref. \cite{dynes2005community}.
-The author observes that the community is the locus of response to disaster thanks to the amounts of ``social capital" accumulated through interactions between members.
-The author analyzes the ways of enhancing the capabilities that the community already possesses for dealing with disasters.
-One example is that the policies addressing the threat of terrorism can be used to increase the resilience of communities facing such a threat.
+The community's resilience in the presence of disastrous events such as violent acts of terrorism is studied in Ref. \cite{dynes2005community}.
+The author observes that the community is the locus of response to disaster in a way that depends on the amount of ``social capital" that has been accumulated through interactions between members.
+The author analyzes the ways in which the capabilities that the community already possesses for dealing with disasters can be enhanced.
+One example is that having policies that address the threat of terrorism can increase the resilience of communities facing such a threat.

-There is a unique challenge of studying the resilience of social systems, when compared to natural sciences, in which systems and interactions of their elements are unambiguously and often formally defined.
-In contrast, this challenge arises because social sciences rely on informal descriptions of social networks and their relationships.
-Such descriptions originated in traditional sociology but recently the sociologists also embraced socio-physics models, most of those, however, are of unproven validity.
+Studying the resilience of social systems poses a unique challenge compared to studying the resilience of systems in the natural sciences, in which systems and the interactions among their elements are unambiguously and often formally defined.
+This challenge arises because the social sciences rely on informal descriptions of social networks and their relationships.
+Such descriptions originated in traditional sociology, but sociologists have recently also embraced sociophysical models.
+Most of those, however, are of unproven validity.